SALCOMBE RIB CLUB FAQs

 WHAT ABOUT FUEL?

 Fuel is not included in the price of the charter.
-When you book a RIB, you have the option to add fuel as an extra purchase.
+When you book a RIB, you have the option to add refuelling as an extra purchase.
 Alternatively, there is a fuel barge in the Harbour open daily until 4:45pm.

 Yes.
-You will need an RYA Powerboat Level 2 qualification & VHF licence to drive the RIBs, but you do not need experience to join Salcombe RIB Club.
-When joining the club you can choose a membership option that includes the necessary training & qualifications required to use the RIBs.
+You will need an RYA Powerboat Level 2 qualification & VHF licence to drive the larger RIBs.

 ARE THERE ANY BOATS AVAILABLE THAT I DON’t NEED A QUALIFICATION TO DRIVE?